 - Do your research.
 Because the NGO term is so broadly applied, some organizations may function differently than adverstised.
 Once you know what you want to work toward, research different NGOs active in that area, review their mission statements, organizational goals and history.
 Look for reviews from other workers — both current and former — to get an understanding of which organizations you want to work with, and which you’d rather not.

 - Utilize available resources.
 While a general web search can get the ball rolling, you want to do more pointed research on sites within the NGO space.
-Research available jobs using NGO job boards to answer your general questions, such as:
+Research available jobs using NGO job boards.

 Here’s a helpful list of resources to get you started: